om-makode-official/VIPER_Architecture_Project/README.md

 <br><br>
 VIPER Flow (Dashboard)

-- DashboardView – Shows the images
+- DashboardView – It shows the random images
-- DashboardPresenter – gets images from the Interactor
+- DashboardPresenter – It gets images from the Interactor
 - DashboardInteractor – Connects with the NetworkHandler to fetch data
 - DashboardBuilder – Connects all parts together to build the Dashboard module
 - NetworkHandler – Calls the API and decodes the image data